jsilvela/jsilvela.github.io/content/post/2014-08-06-parnas-on-software-project-management.md

 +++

-From Software Fundamentals.
-Collected Papers by David L. Parnas p.
-604
+From *Software Fundamentals.
+Collected Papers by David L. Parnas* page 604

 > One of Mills’s most important lessons had to do with the difference between
 > management and engineering.
 He did not try to tell us how to make unmanageable